alphagov/govuk-import-export-prototype/guide/starting-to-export/move-goods-inside-the-eu.markdown

 - the total value of goods is over the country's [distance selling threshold](https://ec.europa.eu/taxation_customs/sites/taxation/files/docs/body/vat_in_ec_annexi.pdf) (PDF, 147KB) - in most countries this is €35,000
 - you're selling to consumers (rather than businesses)

-If you move goods anywhere within the EU worth over £250,000 in any month, [make an Intrastat declaration](/guide/report-moved-goods-intrastat/when-you-must-register.html).
+If you move goods anywhere within the EU worth over £250,000 in the last calendar year, [make an Intrastat declaration](/guide/report-moved-goods-intrastat/when-you-must-register.html).
 You don't need to do this if you're not registered for VAT in the UK.